-When a busy spare parts distribution centre in Sydney was threatened with closure while fire system supply pipes were replaced, hidden costs were set to double the overall price until facility managers called Nuflow to see what they could offer.
+When a busy spare parts distribution centre in Sydney was threatened with closure while fire system supply pipes were replaced, hidden costs were set to double the overall price until facility managers called Nuflow for a pipe repair alternative.

 Atlas Copco, Distribution Centre.

 Corrosion and pitting were found in the copper fire main pipe beneath a 150mm to 200 mm-thick concrete slab in the busy delivery and dispatch area of the centre.

 Leaks were appearing on the slab and there was increased risk of ongoing leakage or rupture if this problem was not addressed.